For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Being savvy with your savings is all about staying in the loop.
 Keep an eye on interest rates, because unless you go for a fixed-rate option, these will fluctuate.
 And, if you find a better rate elsewhere, switch!

-Make sure you keep an eye out and switch when the rates drop.
-Bookmark this page so you can come back to it when it's time to find a new account.
+Bookmark this page so you can return to it when looking for a new account.

 It's your money, so make sure you're getting the most from it.